 "For the High-Rollers"

 If you want the best of the best, pick up a Brunswick rotating ball cup.
 Unlike the bowling ball cups that are meant to display a ball, this cup is ideal for cleaning, sanding, and polishing your equipment.
 The bearings roll smoothly and stand the test of time.
-Bowlers who have used this cup oftentimes buy another for their kids or friends.
-They’ve also noted that the bearings don’t leave marks on their reactive balls.
+Once you have used this cup, you'll probably what to buy another for your kids or friends.
+We’ve also noticed that the bearings don’t leave marks on reactive balls.

 This is one of those products that once you own; you don’t go back to basic cup.
 Another nice feature is the price.
 Originally, these retailed for close to forty dollars and have recently come down to $18-$20.
 That’s like buying 3 or 4 combo meals at the drive through for something you’ll use time after time.